 \subsection{Dynamical mass estimate}

-We use the virial theorem to estimate an upper limit on the dynamical mass of the clump: $M_{\rm dyn}$=$C\sigma^2 R/G$, where $C$ is a prefactor depending on the geometry of the system, $\sigma$ the integrated stellar velocity dispersion, $R$ the characteristic radius, $G$ the gravitational constant.
-We do not have a measurement of the stellar velocity dispersion and use the upper limit on the \hg\ dispersion discussed above to calculate an upper limit on the dynamical mass.
-As the \hg\ emission of \clump\ is unresolved (Fig.~\ref{f:map_extraction}), we use the PSF FWHM as an upper limit on the size.
-With $R$=${\rm FWHM_{PSF,H\gamma}} 0.21^{\prime\prime}$ \citep{Jones26} and $C$=$1$ we find $M_{\rm dyn} 2.6\times10^8 M_\odot$.
-Alternatively, we consider that the emission stems from a star cluster.
-Star clusters typically have effective radii of less than one to few tens of pc \citep[e.g.][]{Brown21, Vanzella23b, Adamo24}.
-We assume $R$=$10$~pc.
-For $C$ we adopt 9.75, a typical value for globular clusters in the Milky Way \citep[see][and discussion therein]{Bastian06}.
-With these assumptions, we find $M_{\rm dyn, cluster} 3.0\times10^7 M_\odot$.
-We note that using the integrated stellar velocity dispersion could potentially increase our estimate of the dynamical mass \citep[see][]{Bezanson18b}.
+We used the virial theorem to estimate an upper limit on the dynamical mass of the clump: $M_{\rm dyn}$=$C\sigma^2 R/G$, where $C$ is a prefactor depending on the geometry of the system, $\sigma$ is the integrated stellar velocity dispersion, $R$ is the characteristic radius, and $G$ is the gravitational constant.
+We lack a measurement of the stellar velocity dispersion and used the upper limit on the \hg\ dispersion discussed above to calculate an upper limit on the dynamical mass.
+As the \hg\ emission of \clump\ is unresolved (Fig.~\ref{f:map_extraction}), we used the PSF FWHM as an upper limit on the size.
+With $R$=${\rm FWHM_{PSF,H\gamma}} 0.21^{\prime\prime}$ \citep{Jones26} and $C$=$1$, we found $M_{\rm dyn} 2.6 10^8 M_\odot$.
+Alternatively, we considered that the emission stemmed from a star cluster.
+The typical effective radii of star clusters are smaller than one to few dozen parsec \citep[e.g.][]{Brown21, Vanzella23b, Adamo24}.
+We assumed $R$=$10$~pc.
+For $C$, we adopted 9.75, which is a typical value for globular clusters in the Milky Way \citep[see][and discussion therein]{Bastian06}.
+With these assumptions, we found $M_{\rm dyn, cluster} 3.0 10^7 M_\odot$.
+We note that using the integrated stellar velocity dispersion might increase our estimate of the dynamical mass \citep[see][]{Bezanson18b}.

-While uncertain, these upper limits on $M_{\rm dyn}$ are compatible with typical stellar mass estimates for PopIII clusters ($M_{\rm PopIII, cluster} 10^{4-6}M_\odot$; e.g.~\citealp{Venditti23, Storck25}; Rusta et al.~subm.).
+While uncertain, these upper limits on $M_{\rm dyn}$ are compatible with typical stellar mass estimates for PopIII clusters ($M_{\rm PopIII, cluster} 10^{4-6}M_\odot$; e.g.~\citealp{Venditti23, Storck25, Rusta26}).
 Our upper limit is also compatible with model predictions for the minimum halo mass required for PopIII star formation at $z 10.6$ \citep[see][]{Klessen23}.